JAForbes/z4/streams.md

     - and therefore hard to diagnose bugs or performance issues.
 - There quickly becomes a problem where you do not know what values should be wrapped, single properties, entire objects, entire state trees?
 Each has trade offs, there is no clear path.

-Z4 on the other hand:
+Zed on the other hand:

-- Z4 state is centralized, there is only 1 source of truth for all queries, and because it is mutable, there is no value propagation.
+- Zed state is centralized, there is only 1 source of truth for all queries, and because it is mutable, there is no value propagation.
-- A given Z4 query is stateless, so multiple query instances have no need to be aware of eachother
+- A given Zed query is stateless, so multiple query instances have no need to be aware of eachother
 - Because side effects occurs in transactions;
     - and because duplicate transactions for the same service are impossible;
     - and because writes prior to a commit are discarded:
     - it is a lot easier to answer who/what/when/how/why questions regarding state changes
 - Every query and service has a human readable name.
 This makes debugging much easier.
-- In Z4 the entire state tree is stored as a normal JS object, but you get the experience of convenient wrapped values for individual properties - best of both worlds.
+- In Zed the entire state tree is stored as a normal JS object, but you get the experience of convenient wrapped values for individual properties - best of both worlds.

-## But I need to keep using streams with Z4
+## But I need to keep using streams with Zed

-Using streams with Z4 is possible.
+Using streams with Zed is possible.
 You can subscribe to a stream and write it back to the Z state tree.
 And when the Z state tree occurs, write back to another stream.

 ```js